yvelikova/axway-open-docs/content/en/docs/apigw_poldev/general_project.md

 {
-"title": "Manage Policy Studio projects",
+"title": "Policy Studio quick reference",
-"linkTitle": "Manage Policy Studio projects",
+"linkTitle": "Policy Studio quick reference",
 "date": "2019-10-17",
-"weight": 3,
+"weight": 2,
-"description": "Quick reference on working with Policy Studio projects."
+"description": "Quick reference to Policy Studio, including working with projects, deploying configuration, and adding APIs and web services to a project."
 }

 ## Create a new project